 The RSSI_Offset depends on the channel filter bandwidth used due to different VGA settings.
-Figure 14 and Figure 15 show typical plots of RSSI reading as a function of input power for different channel spacings.
-See section 12.5 on page 33 for a list of channel filter bandwidths corresponding to the various channel spacings.
+Figure 14 and Figure 15 show typical plots of RSSI reading as a function of input power for different channel filter bandwidths.
 Refer to Application Note ANO30 CC1020/1021 RSSI for further details.